Millionaire Statistics, Facts & Resources for 2023

 Don’t Waste Your Time On Research When It’s All Right Here!

-Here’s the new and latest 2019 millionaire statistics and facts on how many millionaires there are and their behaviors, all backed by credible sources.
+Here’s the latest 2023 millionaire statistics and facts on how many millionaires there are and their behaviors, all backed by credible sources.

-There’s so much information that’s broadcast on millionaires, but much of it is inaccurate or poorly researched.
+There’s much information published about millionaires that’s inaccurate or poorly researched.

-If you’re really interested in the best and most recent available data, it’s all right here.
+If you’re really interested in the best and most recent data you’ve come the the right place.
 We’ve searched to find the best so that you don’t have to!

 Below you’ll find statistics specifically on how many millionaires there are in the United States and the world, including the global cities with the highest population of millionaires.

-There’s also a summary of millionaire behaviors, supported by research, that reflect what they think, how they act, and what they believe.
+There’s also a summary of millionaire behaviors, supported by research, that reflect how they think, how they act, and what they believe.

-The statistical data and the behavioral facts help provide a composite picture of where millionaires are and how they behave.
+The statistical data and the behavioral facts help provide a composite picture of millionaires.
 Whether you’re a journalist, aspiring millionaire, or simply interested in learning about millionaires, the information below is sure to be useful.

 Check back often as we continually update this page as new credible data are published.

-- Credit Suisse’s latest global wealth report shows there are 42.2 million millionaires (measured in USD) worldwide, up 2.3 million over the last 12 months.
+- Credit Suisse’s latest global wealth report shows there are 46.8 million millionaires (measured in USD) worldwide.

-- This means that 7% of the U.S. adult population are millionaires
+- This means that about 7.6% of the U.S. adult population are millionaires

 - Which indicates that approximately 14% of U.S. households are in the millionaire club

-- The top six countries represent 72% of the world’s millionaires
+- These top six countries represent 70% of the world’s millionaires

 - If you’re a millionaire, you are in the top 0.6% of wealth for the world’s population